 The argument checkername is the checker name, without "Checker".
 It is lower case by default, though a checker can choose a different casing.
 For example, if you invoke a checker as javac -processor MyNiftyChecker ..., then you would suppress its error messages with @SuppressWarnings("mynifty").
-(An exception is the Subtyping Checker, for which you use the annotation name; see Section 26.1.)
-Sometimes, a checker honors multiple checkername arguments; use the -AshowSuppressWarningsStrings command-line option to see them.
-Using "allcheckers" as the checkername applies to all checkers; this is not recommended, except for messages common to all checkers such as purity-related messages when using -AcheckPurityAnnotations.
+(An exception is the Subtyping Checker, for which you use the annotation name; see Section 28.1.)
+Sometimes, a checker honors multiple checkername arguments; use the -AshowSuppressWarningStrings command-line option to see them.